acarcay/mnist_dl/README.md

+Of course, here is the English version of the README file for your MNIST project.

-MNIST Digit Classification Model with PyTorch
-This project is a Python script that demonstrates how to build, train, and test a simple Artificial Neural Network (ANN) using the popular MNIST handwritten digit dataset.
-The model is developed using the PyTorch library, and the training process is visualized with matplotlib.
+MNIST Handwritten Digit Classification with PyTorch This project involves creating, training, and testing a simple Artificial Neural Network (ANN) to classify handwritten digits from the MNIST dataset using PyTorch.

-📝 Description
-The goal of this project is to present all the steps of a basic deep learning project in a single file, making it ideal for beginners in machine learning.
-The script performs the following operations in sequence:
+Project Features

-Downloads the MNIST dataset and creates DataLoaders.
+Data Handling: Automatically downloads and prepares the MNIST dataset for training using torchvision.

-Visualizes a few sample images from the dataset.
+Data Visualization: Includes a function to display random samples and their corresponding labels from the training data.

-Defines a simple fully-connected neural network model.
+Model Architecture: Uses a simple neural network composed of fully-connected layers.

-Trains the model using the CrossEntropyLoss loss function and the Adam optimizer.
+Training Loop: Trains the model and prints the average loss value for each epoch to the console.

-Plots the training loss over the epochs.
+Loss Curve: Plots a graph showing the change in loss value over epochs after training is complete.

-Measures the performance of the trained model on the test dataset and reports the accuracy.

-✨ Features
-Data Handling: Automatically downloads and normalizes the MNIST dataset using torchvision.

-Model Architecture: A simple fully-connected neural network with a 784-node input layer, two hidden layers (128 and 64 neurons), and a 10-node output layer (for digits 0-9).

-Training Loop: Updates the model's weights using a standard PyTorch training loop.

-Visualization: Generates a plot for the training loss and displays sample images from the dataset.

-Evaluation: Calculates the final accuracy percentage of the model on the test data.
+Evaluation: Calculates and displays the accuracy of the model on the test data.

-GPU Support: Automatically utilizes a CUDA-enabled GPU for training if one is available on the system.
+Hardware Support: Automatically uses a CUDA-enabled GPU if available; otherwise, it runs on the CPU.

+Model Architecture
+The neural network used is a simple feed-forward network consisting of the following layers:

+Flatten Layer: Converts 28x28 pixel images into a one-dimensional vector with 784 elements.

+Fully Connected Layer 1: Maps 784 input features to 128 output features.

+ReLU Activation Function

+Fully Connected Layer 2: Maps 128 input features to 64 output features.

+ReLU Activation Function

+Fully Connected Layer 3 (Output Layer): Maps 64 input features to 10 output features (one class for each digit from 0-9).

+The Adam optimization algorithm is used for model optimization, and Cross-Entropy Loss is used as the loss function.

-⚙️ Requirements
+Requirements
-To run this project, you need to have the following libraries installed:
+To run the project, you will need Python 3 and the following libraries:

-Python (3.6+)

 PyTorch